 The International NBIA Patient Registry and Biobank Needs Your Support!

-The data will be made available to other parties, including pharmaceutical companies, once a steering committee made up of researchers, biotech, pharma and patient advocacy representatives that oversees the registry approves.
+The data will be made available to other parties, including pharmaceutical companies, a steering committee made up of researchers, biotech, pharma, and patient advocacy representatives that oversee the registry approval.

 All information in the registry is entered without any identifying information to protect the privacy of individuals.
 Only the clinician entering the data has access to the name of the patient.
 NBIA families participating in natural history studies with clinicians should inquire if they are also participating in the International NBIA Patient Registry to ensure their anonymized data is part of this important resource.

-In January, 2016, the then eight Alliance member organizations pledged a combined 84,400 euros for 18 months of funding for the registry and biobank.
-This covered costs through June 2017, and now Retrophin’s donation will carry the work through 2018, giving Alliance members and the NBIA community time to secure additional funding to sustain these valuable resources.
+In January 2016, the then-eight Alliance member organizations pledged a combined 84,400 euros for 18 months of funding for the registry and biobank.
+This covered costs through June 2017, and Retrophin’s donation carried the work through 2018, giving Alliance members and the NBIA community time to secure additional funding to sustain these valuable resources.
+The NBIA Alliance continues to cover the registry licensing fees of approximately 10,000 euros each year.

 Please help us preserve and improve this vital resource to help find cures for all NBIA disorders.